The Two Weight Inequality for Poisson Semigroup on Manifold with Ends: Introduction and Statement of Main Results

 \section{Introduction and Statement of Main Results}

+The interest in the two weight problem stems from a range of applications arising in sophisticated arenas of complex function and spectral theory.
 Suppose $1\le p, q\le \infty, v(x)$ and $w(x)$ are nonnegative measurable functions (i.e. weights) on $\mathbb R^n$ and $\mathbb R^m$ respectively, and that $T$ is an operator taking suitable functions on $\mathbb R^n$ into functions on $\mathbb R^m$.
 In his survey article \cite{M}, Muckenhoupt raised the general question of characterizing when the weighted norm inequality,

 holds for all appropriate $f$.
-Sawyer first introduced in the testing conditions in \cite{s88-0} (which are referred to as the Sawyer-type testing conditions) into the two weight setting on the maximal function, and later in \cite{s88} for the fractional and Poisson integral operators.
+Sawyer first introduced testing conditions in \cite{s88-0} (which are now frequently referred to as Sawyer-type testing conditions) into the two weight setting for the maximal function, and later in \cite{s88} for the fractional and Poisson integral operators.
+We refer to \cite[Sec.
+12]{L} for applications of two weight inequalities.

-In this paper we provide a testing condition for the two weight inequality for the Poisson operator on a non-doubling manifold with ends studied by Grigor’yan and Saloff-Coste.
-We note that this would provide a useful tool to our next study of the two weight inequality for Riesz transforms in this setting, since the related result in the Euclidean setting plays an important role in the solution to the two weight conjecture for Hilbert transform (due to Lacey--Sawyer--Shen--Uriarte-Tuero \cite{LSSU} and Lacey \cite{L}) and two weight theorem for $\alpha$-fractional singular integrals (see Sawyer--Shen--Uriarte-Tuero \cite{SSU}) and for Riesz transforms (Lacey--Wick \cite{LW}).
-See also some recent related progresses \cite{Hy, GPSSU}.
+In this paper we provide a testing condition for the two weight inequality for the Poisson operator on a non-doubling manifold with ends studied by Grigor’yan and Saloff-Coste \cite{GS}.
+We note that this could provide a useful tool for the study of the two weight inequality for Riesz transforms in this setting, since the related result in the Euclidean setting plays an important role in the solution to the two weight conjecture for the Hilbert transform (due to Lacey--Sawyer--Shen--Uriarte-Tuero \cite{LSSU} and Lacey \cite{L}) and two weight theorem for $\alpha$-fractional singular integrals (see Sawyer--Shen--Uriarte-Tuero \cite{SSU}) and for Riesz transforms (Lacey--Wick \cite{LW}).
+See also some recent related progress \cite{Hy, GPSSU}.